Political positions of Norm Coleman: LGBT equality

 Coleman opposes recognition of same-sex marriages by either the federal or state governments.
-In his 2002 Senate campaign, Coleman pledged support an amendment to the United States Constitution that would ban any state from recognizing same-sex marriage.
+In his 2002 Senate campaign, Coleman pledged to support an amendment to the United States Constitution that would ban any state from recognizing same-sex marriage.
 In 2004 and in June 2006, he voted in favour of such an amendment.

 When he was mayor, Coleman refused to sign a city proclamation celebrating the annual gay pride festival, explaining his opposition: "What we have had in St. Paul and Minneapolis for many years is signing a joint proclamation making it gay/lesbian/bisexual/transgender month.
 I will say that I support human rights...
 And of course that includes sexual orientation.
 On the other hand, I've felt very strongly that is wasn't government's responsibility to give proclamations for people's sexuality.
 I don't think government has a responsibility to issue awards for one's sexuality."

 Accordingly, Coleman hired Susan Kimberly, a trans woman, to be his deputy mayor in 1998.
 Kimberly also worked as Coleman’s Minnesota Senate Office as State Director.